jjvanzon/JJs-Reference-Architecture/api/orm.md

 [back](.)

-An `ORM` aims to make it easier to focus on the logic around an [entity](../patterns/data-access.md#entities) model, while saving things to a database is pretty much done for you.
+An `ORM` aims to make it easier to focus on the logic around [entity](../patterns/data-access.md#entities) objects, while saving things to a database is pretty much done for you.

 <h3>Contents</h3>